kaihendry/dabase.com/content/blog/terraform-vs-cloudformation.md

 ## Toolchain: Shift left

-Terraform has tooling to detect when declarations might violate security policies before it's applied.
-It's wonderful **plan and apply** workflow is a good way to see the impact (including cost!) of changes before you apply.
+Terraform has tooling to detect when declarations might violate security / organisational policies before it's applied.

+The wonderful **plan and apply** workflow is a good way to see the impact (including cost!) of changes before you apply.
 This makes it much easier to review infrastructure changes.

-Cloudformation doesn't have a plan, the AWS tooling like AWS config only works once you've applied the changes.
-To catch issues is to carefully monitor your environments (Path to production), where impact of changes are tracked (tags?) from dev to staging to production using AWS tools like GuardDuty, Billing, Cloudtrail, Config which is far more difficult to do.
+Cloudformation doesn't have this workflow and the AWS compliance tooling like AWS config only works once you've applied the changes.
+To catch issues is to carefully monitor your environments "path to production", where impact of changes are tracked (via tags?) from dev to staging to production using AWS tools like GuardDuty, Billing, Cloudtrail, Config which are all far more difficult to do.

 ## The future of Cloudformation